 The CIP requirement stems from the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001.
 The Act’s goal is to deter and punish terrorist acts in the US and globally, including by strengthening anti-money laundering measures.

 For financial institutions, this means verifying the identity of account holders.
-An individual can open account with basic details (name, date of birth, address, and identification number).
+An individual can open an account with basic details (name, date of birth, address, and identification number).
 The financial institution must then verify those details, for example by checking the individual’s identity documents and/or looking them up on public databases, consumer reporting agencies, and similar.

 2. Customer Due Diligence